krzys9876/simple_xlsx_writer/README.md

 Secondly, I just want to understand *xlsx* internals and use the simples possible code to handle files.
 As a side effect, it is simpler and faster than using some other libraries.

+As a simple benchmark consider a sample file of 700+k records and 18 columns.
+Standard *pandas* creates files of about **40**MB.
+The simple_xls_writer's file is as small as **8**MB which makes it more *email friendly*.

+(Of course when saving modified file it gets much bigger but this not the point).

 ## Usage

 The project consists of submodules: